rustomax/rust-iterators/README.md

 }
 ```

-While this looping method is powerful and flexible, it is also responsible for a fair share of bugs ranging from misplaced semicolons to unintentionally mutating the index variable inside the loop.
+While this venerable method is powerful and flexible enough to accommodate for many scenarios, it is also responsible for a fair share of bugs ranging from misplaced semicolons to unintentionally mutating the iterator variable inside the loop.
 In the spirit of safety and consistency with other language features, the C-style `for` loop is absent from Rust.
-Instead, Rust leverages iterators to achieve the same goals (and a lot more).
+Instead, Rust leverages **iterators** to achieve the same goals (and a lot more).

 ## Basic Ranges